kavvz20/kavvz20/README.md

 ---

-##📫 How to reach me:
+## 📫 How to reach me:
 -Email: kthukral_be24@thapar.edu
--linked in: www.linkedin.com/in/kavya-thukral-82b090325
+-Linked in: www.linkedin.com/in/kavya-thukral-82b090325

 <!--
 **kavvz20/kavvz20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.